mitranim/wordplay/readme.md

 bantits (female gang; amastos outlaws) © LJ

-to buy something at 'fool price' (getting ripped off) © LJ
+to buy something at "fool price" (getting ripped off) © LJ

-momth © M
+momth (season of natalities) © M

 ashivment (when you finally manage to stab someone) © LR